 - Trialling the use of beach matting at Collaroy this was unsuitable due to tidal action and beach topography.
-Future scheduled initiatives to improve access include provision of ramped access from Beach Road to the promenade and investigating options to improve access from the promenade to the sand. - A fixed lifting hoist and change table located within the accessible toilets at Collaroy beach, with a planned upgrade of the amenities in 2017-18. - FreeWheeler wheelchairs are available at Collaroy and Manly beaches and provide access onto the sand and into the water.
-The ageing FreeWheelers are to be replaced. - Council Lifeguards participate in disability awareness training. - Availability of keys for accessible toilets at beaches.
+Future scheduled initiatives to improve access at Collaroy Beach include provision of ramped access from Beach Road to the promenade and investigating options to improve access from the promenade to the sand. - A fixed lifting hoist and change table located within the accessible toilets at Collaroy beach, with new accessible ammenities adjacent the rockpool in 2017-18. - FreeWheeler wheelchairs are available at Collaroy and Manly beaches and provide access onto the sand and into the water.
+The ageing FreeWheelers are to be replaced.
+FreeWheelers are also available at Newport and Bilgola Beaches, however these are owned and managed by the Surf Life Saving Clubs. - Council Lifeguards participate in disability awareness training. - Availability of keys for accessible toilets at beaches.
 Keys can be allocated to individuals or borrowed from Council Lifeguards. - Planned accessibility audits of Council assets, including beaches, with improvements to be implemented according to the priorities identified in the audits.